~ Gypsies ~

 According to the University of Liverpool, in Ireland "the Travelers make up less than 1% of the population with approximately 23,000 people in the Republic and another 1,500 in the North.
 It is also estimated that there are about 15,000 Irish Travelers in Britain and another 7,000 in the USA.
 Irish Travelers belong to a distinct ethnic group within Ireland."

 Those who emigrated to America in the 19th century settled mostly in South Carolina, but there are other clan groups, with almost no intermingling and even barriers of mutual suspicion between regions.
 The South Carolina group, numbering perhaps 3,000, lives in the gated community of Murphy Village.
 All closely related, they share only a dozen surnames: Carroll, Costello, Gorman, O'Hara, Sherlock and a few others.
-Other, smaller Traveler groups can be found in White Settlement, Texas, near Fort Worth.
-These Travelers are known as the Greenhorns.
-Another group settled outside Memphis and is known as the Mississippi Travelers, named after the river.
-A few other groups, each numbering no more than six to eight families, live in northeastern states.
+Another smaller Traveler group known as the Greenhorns can be found in White Settlement, Texas, near Fort Worth.
+A few other very small groups live in Mississippi and in northeastern states.

-Like the gypsies, Travelers view outsiders, whom they call "country people," mostly as marks.
-They hit the road every spring to engage in a wide array of cons.
+Many Travelers hit the road every spring to engage in a wide array of cons.
 Though the occasional spokesman reacts with disingenuous outrage over the group's bad reputation, the Travelers are widely known to law enforcement as specialists in home repair scams, from taking large cash down-payments and disappearing, to looting the house they are supposed to be working on.
 Women in the Travelers are often caught shoplifting while their husbands work a community.

 American Circus Slang British/Euro Circus Slang Vaudeville Slang